Cross product

-Like the dot product, it depends on the metric of Euclidean space, but unlike the dot product, it also depends on a choice of orientation (or "handedness") of the space (it's why an oriented space is needed).
+Like the dot product, it depends on the metric of the space under consideration, but unlike the dot product, it also depends on a choice of an orientation of the space (this is why the space must be oriented).
+The cross product is invariant under a rotation of the basis but is changed into its opposite by an odd permutation of the basis vectors.
+Therefore, the cross product is a pseudovector.

 In connection with the cross product, the exterior product of vectors can be used in arbitrary dimensions (with a bivector or 2-form result) and is independent of the orientation of the space.